sellersindustry/SherpaJS-starter-module/README.md

 ### Developer Notes
  - Build for Vercel using `npx sherpa build -b Vercel`
- - Build for local using `npx sherpa build -b Local`
+ - Build for local using `npx sherpa build -b local`
  - Run locally using `node ./.sherpa/index.js`
  - For more information see [SherpaJS Documentation](https://github.com/sellersindustry/SherpaJS)